openai/multiagent-particle-envs/README.md

 - To interactively view moving to landmark scenario (see others in ./scenarios/):
 `bin/interactive.py --scenario simple.py`

-- Known dependencies: OpenAI gym, numpy
+- Known dependencies: OpenAI gym version >=0.10, numpy

 - To use the environments, look at the code for importing them in `make_env.py`.